Mangesh-Bhattacharya/Python-Projects/README.md

 # Python Security & Network Tools

 This repository contains a collection of Python scripts designed for various network security assessments and automation tasks.
-These scripts are intended to help in performing network scans, security evaluations, and other related operations.
+These scripts help perform network scans, security evaluations, and other related operations.
 Each script has its specific use case, ranging from scanning networks to enhancing signal strength.

 ## Table of Contents
 - [NetworkSecurityAssessment.py](#networksecurityassessmentpy)